 Membership in the Jewish Medical Student Association is open to Jewish medical students and to students of other religious faiths.
 The chief goal of the association is to provide a forum for medical students in which to socialize, interact, share and learn about Jewish traditions, culture and beliefs.

-The Latin American and Native American Medical Association at the Wayne State University School of Medicine is committed to addressing issues in health care and medical education in the Latin American and Native American populations.
+The Latino Medical Student Association (LMSA) at the Wayne State University School of Medicine is committed to addressing issues in health care and medical education in the Latin American community.

 To understand and address these issues, the organization focuses on: